paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 (eee_4_3_1_10)=
 ## Specific stresses not considered in the mission profile

 Some of the stresses are not considered to the real level of influence that they can have in space applications compared to other applications.
-The failures due to ON / OFF cycles and due to radiations are classified as wear-out failures as they affect the {term}`degradation <Degradation>` of the equipment.
+The failures due to ON / OFF cycles and due to radiations are classified as {term}`wear-out failures <Wear-out failure>` as they affect the {term}`degradation <Degradation>` of the equipment.

 (eee_4_3_1_11)=
 ## ON / OFF cycles